-Dog bites are serious.
-In the US, there are approximately 4.5 million dog bites per year, and many of these lead to serious, lasting injuries—often involving children.
 In 2012, the state of Georgia passed the Georgia Responsible Dog Owner Act, which forces dog owners to take responsibility for any injuries their dogs cause.
 Dog owners are now prohibited from owning more than one dog of a dangerous breed, and these owners must maintain $50,000 or more in liability insurance.

-What should I do if I was bitten by a dog in Columbus?
+What Should I Do If I Was Bitten by a Dog in Columbus?

-The most important thing to do is take care of yourself and get medical attention.
-The moments after a dog bite can be traumatic, especially if a child was involved.
 However, if it’s possible, take the time to get as much information as you can.
 Find out the name and address of the dog’s owner if you don’t already know it.
 This is the single most important piece of information in your case.

 When possible, you should also find out whether the dog has had its shots, including a rabies shot.
 If the answer is no or if you cannot find out, you should see a doctor immediately.
 Your doctor may need to administer a rabies prevention shot within 24 hours of the dog bite.